-Five star luxury hotel accommodation; timeless heritage character with the modern luxuries.
+Five star luxury hotel accommodation located on prestigious Collins Street; timeless heritage character with the modern luxuries.

 Built in 1891, the hotel began as two separate buildings that housed the famous Melbourne wool stores and its offices.

 Step inside InterContinental Melbourne The Rialto and let our ten-storey glass topped atrium take your breath away.
 The gothic-style façade, high ceilings, ornate windows and original brickwork are a beautiful juxtaposition to Melbourne’s famous laneway graffiti.
 Where old meets new and character melds perfectly with style.